nguyendinhchi064/MCI-Test/README.md

 Employee Management: CRUD operations for employees.

-Task Management: CRUD operations for tasks, with filtering by status and assigned employee.
+TaskBoard Management: CRUD operations for tasks, with filtering by status and assigned employee.

 User Authentication: Register, login, and JWT-based authentication.